 Being prepared with technology prior to the pandemic has helped our agency stay on track.

 Selling looks different

 Prior to the pandemic, our producers were unlimited in the ways that they could network, and connect with potential clients.
-Due to COVID-19, it has been challenging finding ways to meet with clients.
+Due to COVID-19, it has been challenging to find ways to meet with clients.
 Everyone’s comfort level is different.
-Some clients prefer video chats, others are okay with meeting in person; we are in uncharted waters, because we don’t know how potential clients will feel.
+Some clients prefer video chats, others are okay with meeting in person; we are in uncharted waters because we don’t know how potential clients will feel.